codecapsules-io/codecapsules-docs/docs/deployment/how-to-deploy-django-mongodb-application-to-production.md

 ---
-title: Deploy a Django MongoDB Application
+title: Deploy a Django MongoDB Application to Production
 description: A guide to deploying a Django MongoDB application from GitHub.
 ---